Time-Varying Bayesian Optimization Without a Metronome: Numerical Results

 \subsection{Experimental Setting}

 We evaluate the TVBO algorithms on a set of 10 synthetic and real-world benchmarks, which are thoroughly described in Appendix~\ref{app:benchmarks}.
+Some can be viewed as either quasi-static or as having a near-constant reponse time (see Section~\ref{sec:background} for definitions of these types of problems).
 Each benchmark is a $(d+1)$-dimensional function to optimize.
-The first $d$ dimensions are viewed as the spatial domain $\mathcal{S}$, which is normalized in $[0, 1]^d$.
-The $(d+1)$th dimension is viewed as the time dimension, and is scaled in $[0, 600]$ seconds, so that each experiment lasts 10 minutes.
-To make the benchmarks noisy, each call to the objective function is perturbed with a centered Gaussian noise of variance $\sigma^2_0$, equal to $1\%$ of the signal variance.
-Moreover, to make the benchmarks expensive to evaluate, each call to the objective function takes $c$ seconds to complete.
-The values for $\sigma^2_0$ and $c$ are unknown to the evaluated TVBO algorithms but are provided in Table~\ref{tab:parameters} for the sake of completeness.
+The first $d$ dimensions make up the spatial domain $\mathcal{S}$, which is normalized in $[0, 1]^d$.
+The $(d+1)$th dimension is the time dimension.

 Each experiment begins with a warm-up phase consisting of 15 random queries.
 Then, at each iteration, the TVBO algorithms must perform the following tasks in real-time: \begin{itemize} \item \textbf{Hyperparameters inference}: the variance $\lambda$, the spatial lengthscale $l_S$ and the observational noise $\sigma^2_0$ must always be inferred.
 When applicable, the temporal lengthscale $l_T$ and the response time $R(n)$ of the algorithm are also inferred at this stage.
-Unless requested otherwise by the algorithm, each solution uses a Matérn-5/2 spatial covariance function, and a Matérn-3/2 temporal covariance function. \item \textbf{Optimization of the acquisition function}: the acquisition function is always GP-UCB~\cite{gpucb}, and the next observation $\bm x_t$ is found by using multi-start gradient descent. \item \textbf{Function observation}: a noisy function value $y_t = f(\bm x_t, t) + \epsilon$ is observed, and the observation $((\bm x_t, t), y_t)$ is added to the dataset $\mathcal{D}$. \item \textbf{Dataset cleaning}: when applicable, this is the stage in which some observations in $\mathcal{D}$ might be removed. \end{itemize}
+Unless requested otherwise by the algorithm, each solution uses a Matérn-5/2 spatial covariance function, and a Matérn-3/2 temporal covariance function. \item \textbf{Optimization of the acquisition function}: the acquisition function is always GPUCB~\citep{gpucb}, and the next observation $\bm x_t$ is found by using multi-start gradient ascent. \item \textbf{Function observation}: a noisy function value $y_i = f(\bm x_i, t_i) + \epsilon$ is observed, and the observation $(\bm x_i, t_i, y_i)$ is added to the dataset $\mathcal{D}$. \item \textbf{Dataset cleaning}: when applicable, this is the stage in which some observations in $\mathcal{D}$ might be removed. \end{itemize}

-Each TVBO algorithm has been implemented with the same BO framework, namely BOTorch~\cite{balandat2020botorch}.
+Each TVBO algorithm has been implemented with the same BO framework, namely BOTorch~\citep{balandat2020botorch}.
 Moreover, for the sake of a fair evaluation, the critical, time-consuming stages (i.e., hyperparameters inference and acquisition function optimization) are performed using the same BOTorch routines.
+Finally, all experiments have been independently replicated 10 times on a laptop equipped with an Intel Core i9-9980HK @ 2.40 GHz with 8 cores (16 threads).
+No graphics card was used to speed up GP inference.